The SGA leadership

 Lee is married to Tammy F. Herron and has two daughters, Courtney Paige Herron and Summer Herron Wolfgram.
 Lee and Tammy have one granddaughter, Aidyn Grace Wolfgram.
 He retired from Procter & Gamble in 2013, after 27 years of service as an Industrial Maintenance Mechanic.
 After a three day retirement, he accepted a position with Kellogg Company in the same capacity.
 He is a War Between The States (Civil War) reenactor and is a Life Member of the Sons of Confederate Veterans, both, at the National and State level.
 His camp is the Brigadier General E. Porter Alexander #158 in Augusta, GA.
 He has held numerous positions within his camp including two years as Commander and six years as Treasurer.
 Lee also has a home based business named Dixieland Currency that buys and sells Confederate, 19th century Southern Obsolete Bank and Southern States currency.
 He is also an avid collector.

 Other Officials of the SGA

 Professor of Anthropology, University of Georgia.
 PhD, Harvard University.

-ArchaeoBus Manager: Rita Elliott, Rincon; temporary manager: Nick Joseph, New South Associates, Stone Mountain
+ArchaeoBus Manager: Rita Elliott, Rincon; temporary manager: Corey McQuinn, New South Associates, Stone Mountain

-Rita is past President of the SGA.
+Rita is a past President of the SGA.
 She originated and developed the idea for the ArchaeoBus and made it happen.
-For approximately the first half of 2013, the ArchaeoBus is being managed by Nick Joseph.
+As of August 2015, the ArchaeoBus is being managed by Corey McQuinn.